 Enterprise Storage Group

-There are three kinds of enterprise storage, namely Direct Attached Storage (D.A.S.), Network Attached Storage (N.A.S.), or Storage Area Network (SAN).
-Enterprise drives are created to toil in workstations, servers, and storage devices.
+There are three main types of enterprise storage: Direct Attached Storage (D.A.S.), Network Attached Storage (N.A.S.), and Storage Area Network (SAN).
+These storage solutions are designed to operate in workstations, servers, and storage devices, making them suitable for various business needs.

 Error Correction Code (E.C.C.)

-It is a mathematical algorithm that discovers and amends all the faults in a data field.
-It encrypts information so a decoder can find and correct faults in the data.
+The algorithm is a mathematical method that detects and corrects errors in a data field.
+It encrypts information, allowing a decoder to identify and fix faults in the data.

 Error Log

-It is a file that collects cases of critical errors and failures faced by an operating system, application, or server.
-An error log may contain errors like hardware or software failures, table and configuration corruption, etc. Error logs can also be used as handy material for troubleshooting and controlling.
+An error log is a file that collects cases of critical errors and failures faced by an operating system, application, or server, including errors like hardware or software failures, table and configuration corruption, etc. It can be a useful tool for troubleshooting and controlling issues.

 Error Rate

-The number of errors that happens while reading a particular number of bits.
-It is the proportion of faulty units to the total number of units transferred.
+The number of errors that occur while reading a particular number of bits is a measure of the proportion of faulty units to the total number of units transferred.
+This metric indicates the reliability of the data transfer process.

 Extended Partition

-Numerous partitions can be created on one primary partition and multiple expanded partitions on a hard disk.
-The operating system files must stay on the primary partition.
-In an expanded partition, files other than D.O.S. or operating system files can be contained on a disk.
+Multiple partitions can be created on a single primary partition and expanded partitions on a hard disk.
+However, the operating system files must remain on the primary partition.
+Expanded partitions, on the other hand, can store files other than operating system files, allowing for more flexibility in organizing data on the disk.

 F.A.T.
 (File Allocation Table)